What is the Non-Cancellation Fee?

 When is there no charge for re-fuelling?

-There is no charge for re-fuelling when the car is brought back to the Avis station with a full tank, or if the rate charged includes fuel.
+There is no charge for re-fuelling when the car is brought back to the Avis station with a full tank.

 How is the 24-hour period calculated?

 Rates are calculated on a 24-hour period from the time you sign the rental contract until the return of the vehicle.
 We do allow a 29 minute "grace period" on the final day of return as a gesture of goodwill.

 If one rate is booked, how come the rate changes?

 Rate shopping at time of reservation determines the best rate at that time for a specific rental period.
 Should the dates or details for the reservation change, this may have an effect on the rate.

 A one way fee is a set fee charged when a customer collects the vehicle from one location and returns to another.
 This does not apply to all locations.
 Generally, these charges apply when long distances are involved.
 This will be stated at time of reservation or when you get a quote.